padraic/mutagenesis/README.markdown

     phpunit AllTests.php --exclude-group=disabled

-In addition, we use the file TestHelper.php to setup autloading for the tests.
+In addition, we use the file TestHelper.php to setup autloading for the tests (this would normally included from with AllTests.php manually but MutateMe needs to load it as early as possible).

 We can pass this to mutateme as: